Frequently Asked Questions

 What does “Allow Dock Jumping with Modifier Key” do?

-This setting allows you to temporarily move the Dock between allowed screens by hovering the mouse at the bottom only while holding a selected modifier key.
+This setting lets you temporarily move the Dock between allowed screens by hovering the mouse at the bottom only while holding a selected modifier key.

 It does not affect DockLock’s screen-locking logic — it simply creates an exception when the key is pressed.